Exponential quasi-ergodicity for processes with discontinuous trajectories: Introduction

-This work is concerned with the long time behavior of quite general strong Markov processes, conditionally upon the fact that this process has not been absorbed in some "cemetery state" --is not "extinct".
-The focus is here on continuous-time and continuous-space processes with discontinuous trajectories (discontinuous processes in short).
-Even for simple examples, most usual criteria seem inapplicable or too abstract to be easily verified.
-In order to obtain quantitative results for the speed of convergence and uniqueness, the approach we follow appears to be the only one currently available.
-It extends the principles of Harris' recurrence, with the additional condition on the asymptotic extinction rate :
+This work is concerned with the long time behavior of quite general strong Markov processes, conditionally upon the fact that this process has not been absorbed in some "cemetery state" (i.e. that it is not "extinct").
+The eventual interest is on the analogous of stationary distributions when such a conditioning is taken into account, namely quasi-stationary distributions (QSD).

-where $\alpha_c$ is a reference measure related to small sets and the constants $c, u>0$ are uniform over the initial conditions $x$.
-This inequality is crucial in any of the current proofs extending the results presented in \cite{ChQSD}.
-It is not only implied by the conditions --except in \cite{CVly2} where a local estimate can be sufficient-- but also a major step in the proofs (be it for \cite{ChQSD}, \cite{Ch1D}, \cite{Ch1Dk}, \cite{ChpLyap} \cite{AV_QSD}, \cite{InhomChp}, \cite{BenGenD} or \cite{DV16}).
-Methods for verifying inequality \Req{BdSv} have been so far developped in the case of discrete state space on one side, and exploiting Harnack's inequality in the case of diffusion processes on the other side.
-An approach for treating the case of jump diffusion processes was still lacking.
-It is the goal of this paper to propose a very flexible approach in this direction.
-It allows us to treat various kinds of Markov processes, including jump Markov processes and jump diffusion processes.